-The Care Work and the Economy project, funded by the Hewlett Foundation and supported by the Open Society Foundations, works to better understand, capture, and model women and men's role and time in care provisioning (for children, the sick and disabled, and the elderly) in order to promote gender-sensitive economic and social policies that foster inclusive growth and gender equality.
-In order to promote gender-sensitive economic and social policies that foster inclusive growth and gender equality.
+The Care Work and the Economy project, funded by the Hewlett Foundation and supported by the Open Society Foundations, works to better understand, capture, and model women and men's contributions to care provisioning (for children, the sick and disabled, and the elderly) in order to promote gender-aware economic and social policies that foster inclusive growth and gender equality.
+Project research and activities are funded by the Hewlett Foundation and supported by the Open Society Foundations’ Women’s Rights Program.

 Partnerships to Develop Gender Analysis in Economics Curricula and Programs